In this article, we are going to introduce you a woodworking trick named: wood joints without nails.

 There are categoreis of joints that use the tenons to connect the two sections of wood.

 This category is called Framing joints.
 These joints can be used to connect two part of timber in different angles.

-The most famous Framing joint is
+The most famous Framing joint is and Tenon joint.

 Wood Joints Without Nails

 This joint may be the most interesting and classical wood joint.

 Professional carpenters and woodworking art enthusiasts use Dovetail joint to enhance the quality of their work and along with that, show their expertise and capabilities.